Doctor insights on:

 The kidneys are paired organs that lie on either side of the vertebral column.
 Part of their critical functions include the excretion of urine and removal of nitrogenous wastes products from the blood.
 They regulate acid-base, electrolyte, fluid balance and blood pressure.
 Through hormonal signals, the kidneys control the ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Shadow on kidney

 - Shadow on ultrasound scan pregnancy

-- Shadow found on kidney sonogram
+- Shadow behind baby on ultrasound

 - Shadow on pancreas ultrasound